jcotoBan/automated-linode-failover-workshop/README.md

 terraform apply --auto-approve #bypass approval prompt.
 ```

-6-To login to the linode instance from where the kubernetes setup is made, run the following command:
+6-To login to the linode instance from where the kubernetes setup is made, a user spaceU is created.
+In order to login you can issue command:

 ```bash